Menu

 Tell me more about the site visit.

 Trustees often request a site visit to further inform their decision-making.
-Foundation staff and the applicant staff work together to assemble a two hour on-site or virtual visit for the foundation’s trustees to learn more about the proposed project and ask questions.
-Generally, site visits are conducted within two to four weeks of the submission deadline.
+Foundation staff and the applicant staff work together to assemble a two hour virtual visit for the foundation’s trustees to learn more about the proposed project and ask questions.
+Site visits are conducted in March and April and between mid-October through mid-November.

 When will we know whether our request is approved?

-Applicants who meet the March deadline can expect final notification in early May; those who submit for the May deadline receive notice in early July; and October applicants are notified in early December.
+Applicants who meet the February deadline can expect final notification by the middle of May.
+October applicants are notified in early December.

 What are the Davis Educational Foundation’s reporting requirements of grantees?